File System Considerations

 Examples:

-storage/littlefs demonstrates how to use LittleFS.
+storage/littlefs demonstrates how to use LittleFS on ESP32-C2 chip.

 NVS Library

 Non-volatile Storage (NVS) is useful for applications depending on handling numerous key-value pairs, for instance application system configuration.
 For convenience, the key space is divided into namespaces, each namespace is a separate storage area.
 Besides the basic data types up to the size of 64-bit integers, the NVS also supports zero terminated strings and blobs - binary data of arbitrary length.
-Features include:

 Flash wear leveling by design.